awsdocs/amazon-ecr-user-guide/doc_source/get-set-up-for-amazon-ecr.md

 1. Choose **Next: Review** to see the list of group memberships to be added to the new user\.
 When you are ready to proceed, choose **Create user**\.

-You can use this same process to create more groups and users and to give your users access to your AWSaccount resources\.
+You can use this same process to create more groups and users and to give your users access to your AWS account resources\.
 To learn about using policies that restrict user permissions to specific AWS resources, see [Access management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) and [Example policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html)\.

 To sign in as this new IAM user, sign out of the AWS console, then use the following URL, where *your\_aws\_account\_id* is your AWS account number without the hyphens \(for example, if your AWS account number is `1234-5678-9012`, your AWS account ID is `123456789012`\):